Hebden Bridge flood alleviation

 However, the geography and industrial legacy of Hebden Bridge make it vulnerable to flooding.
 In recent years, severe flood events have repeatedly affected homes and businesses, causing disruption and damaging the local economy.

-This project was developed to reduce the town’s flood risk and improve it’s long-term resilience.
-The scheme focused on:
+This project was developed to reduce the town’s flood risk and improve its long-term resilience.
+The scheme focused on designing measures to:

-The Environment Agency led this project with Calderdale Council and Calderdale Flood Partnership as delivery partners.
-Work on the project took place between May 2021 and June 2023.
+The Environment Agency led this part of the project with Calderdale Council and Calderdale Flood Partnership as delivery partners.
+Work took place between May 2021 and June 2023.

 The Hebden Bridge flood alleviation project is part of our wider flood alleviation programme, a £20 million initiative to reduce flood risk across West Yorkshire.